-How do you read penny stock charts?
-It’s important to know how to read the technicals on a chart if you want to trade small cap stocks successfully.
+Knowing how to read penny stock charts is important if you want to be a day trader.
 Understanding things like price action, candlestick patterns, volume, moving average lines, vwap, and trendlines makes all the difference in the world towards becoming a successful trader.
-Knowing the fundamentals of a stock is great, but you need to be able to learn the right areas of where to buy and sell to be profitable.
-Watch our video on how to read penny stock charts.
+Knowing the fundamentals of a stock is great, but you need to learn the right areas of where to buy and sell to be profitable.

 The penny stock sector is filled with manipulators and pumpers.
 Hence the risk in trading them.
 Penny stocks are also attractive to traders, especially new ones.
 They’re cheap to buy and promise big rewards.

 Reading the charts before placing as trade is important in this case.
 You may hear people say the charts don’t matter.
 That is unequivocally not true.
 The importance of penny stock charts is in the patterns and the technicals.

 A penny stock is defined as any stock $5 and under.
 However, a lot of people think of them as cheaper than that.
 The penny stock charts of the larger dollar amounts will probably be the easiest to read.